What I’m loving & reading in June 2018

 What I’m loving

 I have such a love for this show.
-It is like happiness and hope wrapped into a TV show.
+It is like happiness and hope wrapped in a TV show.
 Season 2 just came out on Netflix and the first episode only made me love the show more.
 I can’t wait to watch the rest of the season.

 The Set-Up on Netflix

 I love a romantic comedy and it has been ages since one has been made.
 The fact that Netflix made one makes me so happy.

 Last summer Carlos read, The Series of Unfortunate Events, to the kids, and it created so many conversations and much mutual joking.
 This summer we are reading Harry Potter.
 We alternate between me reading aloud and the audiobook while we are driving.
 We just finished book 3 and characters or plot lines are discussed on a daily basis.
 It is so much fun!

 I feel like this is such an important book.
 I just finished I’m Still Here a few minutes ago, and I am still processing it, but I highly recommend it.

 From Amazon: In a time when nearly all institutions (schools, churches, universities, businesses) claim to value “diversity” in their mission statements, I’m Still Here is a powerful account of how and why our actions so often fall short of our words.
 Austin writes in breathtaking detail about her journey to self-worth and the pitfalls that kill our attempts at racial justice, in stories that bear witness to the complexity of America’s social fabric–from Black Cleveland neighborhoods to private schools in the middle-class suburbs, from prison walls to the boardrooms at majority-white organizations.